john9francis/radiation-modeling/time-spent-thesis.md

 - 2/19 4:41 pm 2 hrs working on pga messenger
 - 2/19 8:08 pm 2.75 hrs working on thesis until I got too tired
 - 2/22 2:54 pm .5 hr grinding out results section
-- 2/23 8:30 pm 1.5 hrs working on procedure section
+- 2/23 8:30 pm 1.75 hrs working on procedure section

 **Notes:**
 - 2/23 : TODO:
 - Get an official thesis release 2 on my github
 - Same with radiation shielding!!!
+- Put a lead shield right after the secondary collimator.
+Perhaps the low energy particles we're seeing are coming out of the edges, and not out of the hole where the beam is supposed to come out?